 Mobile Devices - Windows Phone and Tablets

-Microsoft has been committing resources to become a significant player in smartphone and tablet devices and the consumerization of information technology.
+Microsoft has been committing resources to become a significant player in smartphone and tablet computing devices.
 There are hundreds of thousands of apps that run

-executives, this is part of a commitment to expand its web app catalog.
-In April 2012, Apple Corporation had approximately 600,000 apps and Google Corporation 400,000 apps in their respective app stores.
+executives, this was part of a commitment to expand its web app catalog.
+In April 2012, Apple Corporation had 600,000 apps and Google Corporation 400,000 apps in their respective app stores.
 Microsoft

 only had approximately 70,000 apps in its app store.
 This position in mobile apps contrasts with Microsoft's marketing leading position in the 1980ís and 1990ís.
 Microsoft leveraged its MS Windows operating system for promoting independent software companies to

 make Windows the primary operating system for application development.
 This influence began to weaken with the onset of the Internet era of web development as more companies began to design services and products that ran through web browsers.
 This trend accelerated as creative developer talent shifted toward smartphone and iPad applications.

 In the first quarter of 2012, Microsoft bought a minority position in the Barnes and Noble Nook e-reader.
 The Nook utilizes a specialized version of the open source Google Android operating system.
 In 2014, Microsoft acquired the Nokia cell phone